Wood lathe tailstock drill chuck

 The mechanism is quick and easy since it does not use a key.
-The black oxide finish comes with a knurled barrel and collar for a sure-grip.
+The black oxide finish has a knurled barrel and collar for a sure grip.

 It is for drilling and for holding bottle stopper mandrels.
 The solid tool increases productivity in the drilling game.

 Small projects Are easy to tackle, and large projects are bearable since the drilling tool is handy.
 When changing parts or accessories, you do not need additional tools.
 The fast setup while working on your projects saves you time.
 It is ideal for depth drilling and drilling vases.